Mold Remediation

 2. Middle-ground definition: The term “mold remediation” is most commonly used to refer to the entire process of eliminating the visual and health aspects of mold.
 This includes all services that we offer: inspection, moisture-detection, demolition, removal of affected materials and furnishings, air-scrubbing, and light reconstruction.
 The terms “mold removal,” “mold restoration,” and “mold abatement” are often used interchangeably with “mold remediation” However, these are not accurate synonyms and are instead components of the remediation process.

 3. The narrowest and most common definition: All mold-related remediation work completed after inspection and testing and prior to reconstruction.
+This is essentially, eliminating mold and its toxins.

-As you can see, almost never is a single business or expert responsible for mold remediation.
 The third definition is the best because it accurately sets expectations for what a remediation company will actually do.
 While we do testing and inspections, many remediation companies in Florida don’t do inspections and testing, nor do they include any major reconstruction.

 What is the best way to kill and denature mold?